mrda/trellis/README.md

 That's what pypi is for!

 ```
-$ pip install --user trellis
+$ pip install --user trellotool
 ```

 Usage
 =====
 Trellis has the concept of boards, lists and cards.
 Cards as part of lists, and lists are part of boards.
 To start with, you need to define which board you want to use by default, and what lists are used for what things.
 This is how you do that:
 ```
-$ trellis board list # this will show you all the boards you have available to access
+$ trellotool board list # this will show you all the boards you have available to access
-$ trellis board set 5d718f75a279e72b4a96baca # this sets a default board
+$ trellotool board set 5d718f75a279e72b4a96baca # this sets a default board
 ```
 Now, let's see what lists are defined on your board, and define which boards are which:
 ```
-$ trellis list list
+$ trellotool list list
 Board: Your Board Name
 +--------------------------+-------------------+
 | id                       | name              |